FusionAuth/fusionauth-example-node-sso/README.md

 Then click on the 'Pied Piper' link in the menu to go to `http://piedpiper.local:3000`.
 You won't be prompted to sign in again, but will automatically be logged in.

 Click 'logout' and you'll be logged out of both applications.
+Due to http limitations, this only works with FireFox.
+If you want to have it work with Chrome or Safari, you need to use TLS.